Zoie

 The words sounded stiff.
 Too rehearsed.

 Zoie blinked.
-Her hands froze for a half second, then continued tying off the bun.
+Her hands froze for half a second, then continued tying off the bun.

 “Oh.”
 She kept her voice light.
 “That was sudden.”

-“Yeah. . . ” Ryin said, but her tone wavered.
+“Yeah. . . ” Ryin said, her tone wavering.
 “I just. . .
 I couldn’t do the distance anymore.”

-Right now, she was doing all three.
+Right now she was doing all three.

 But instead of pressing, Zoie gently adjusted the bun and whispered, “Breakups suck.
 Even when they’re necessary.”

-Ryin nodded faintly, shoulders curling in.
+Ryin nodded faintly, her shoulders curling inward.

 “I’m sorry it happened like that,” Zoie added.
 “But I’m proud of you for walking away.
 You’ll be okay.”

 Ryin didn’t answer, but her eyes closed, and Zoie saw the tension in her jaw soften just a little.
-She dipped the loofa into the water, then gave it a gentle squeeze over Ryin’s shoulder.

 No questions.